arshsaxena/arshsaxena/README.md

 <h1>Namaste.<img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" height="35px" width="35px"/></h1>

 I'm <a href="https://www.arshsaxena.in/" target="_blank"><b>Arsh Saxena</b></a>, a developer currently pursuing a B.Tech. in Electronics and Communication Engineering.
-I have a strong interest in programming and web development, and I’m proficient in C/C++ and PythonPython.
+I have a strong interest in programming and web development, and I’m proficient in C/C++ and Python.
 I love exploring new technologies and constantly improving my skills.

 Beyond coding, I’m into photography, video editing, and photo editing.
 I also enjoy writing engaging content, especially in English composition.
 In my free time, I watch movies and TV shows, and I collect sneakers as a hobby.